 A stable framerate(?)

-I remembered the original game as flawed with significant framerate drops, especially during combat.
+The original game suffered from significant framerate drops, especially during combat.
 The marketing promise for this remake was a constant 30 FPS.

 But what’s the situation, really?